Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Kayak paddles and infinity graphs

-In fact, if $\Theta_K(a)=0$ or $k_j=0$ for some $j\ge 2$, then the factor~$g(K)$ vanishes and so do $A$ and~$B$.
-On the other hand, since the difference $j_1-1=K(a)-1$ appear as denominators in $A$ and~$B$, we need to restrict $K(a)\ne 1$.
+In fact, if $\Theta_K(a)=0$ or $k_j=1$ for some $j\ge 2$, then the factor~$g(K)$ vanishes and so do $A$ and~$B$.
+On the other hand, since the difference $j_1-1=K(a)-1$ appears in the denominators of $A$ and~$B$, we need to restrict $K(a)\ne 1$.
 This can be done by requiring $K(a)\ge 2$, since $K(a)=0$ only if $\Theta_K(a)=0$.
-Collecting these information, reordering the four sums in $X_G$ according to the value of~$k_1$, and substituting $K$ by the symbol $I$, we obtain the desired formula for $X_G$. \end{proof}
+Collecting this information, reordering the four sums in $X_G$ according to the value of~$k_1$, and substituting $K$ by the symbol $I$, we obtain the desired formula for $X_G$. \end{proof}

 We remark that the four sums in the formula of \cref{cor:infinity} are for distinct compositions $I$.